-Although the medium population growth scenario selected by the County and the Town does not yield any land requirements for residential or industrial and only modest commercial requirements in the Town over the next 50 years, thirteen quarter sections are designated as Long-Term Growth Area.
-Identification of these lands is intended to protect future long-term growth areas for the ultimate growth of the Town beyond 50 years or if actual growth exceeds the selected medium scenario, while still permitting compatible development to occur in coordination with the County.
+Although the low population growth scenario selected by the County and the Village does not yield any land requirements in the Village over the next 50 years, just over five quarter sections are designated as Long-Term Growth Area.
+Identification of these lands is intended to protect future Long-Term Growth Areas for the ultimate growth of the Village beyond 50 years or if actual growth exceeds the selected low scenario, while still permitting compatible development to occur in coordination with the County.